 The Indianapolis Tennis Championships, Inc. established this scholarship in memory of Steve Utt, a native of Sugar Creek Township who spent 12 years working with the RCA Tennis Championships.
 Mr. Utt worked for Hunt Construction as a project manager in the construction of many sports venues, such as the RCA Dome and Market Square Arena.
 He also worked on many other stadiums built in the 1970s and 80s, such as the Dolphin Stadium in Miami.
 When Hunt Construction began sponsoring the RCA Championships, Utt became involved with the Stadium Committee and with several renovation projects at the Indianapolis Tennis Center.

-This scholarship was established to recognize a graduating senior who wishes to pursue either an associate’s or bachelor’s degree in structural engineering, architecture, building trades, drafting or some other field relating to building trades at an accredited college or university in the state of Indiana.
-See guidebook for a complete list of requirements.
+This scholarship was established to recognize a graduating senior who wishes to pursue either an associate’s or bachelor’s degree in structural engineering, architecture, building trades, drafting, or some other field relating to building trades at an accredited college or university in the state of Indiana.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 George and Icy Vaughn Performing Arts Endowment Fund

 After Icy passed away, George lived in a nursing home where he enjoyed the performances by local high school students who would come to sing and dance for the residents.
 George passed away on June 3, 1999.
 To this end, George left both his and Icy’s entire estate to the Hancock County Community Foundation to endow and establish the George and Icy Vaughn Performing Arts Endowment Fund.
 Because the Vaughns wanted others to be able to share their appreciation of the performing arts, this scholarship fund was established with the Hancock County Community Foundation to recognize the youth in Hancock County who enrich our lives.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Veterans of Foreign Wars Post 6904 Scholarship Endowment Fund